ferian/gitskills/README.md

 gitskills
 =========
-Git is a free software ..
+Git is the free software ..